brujoand/slides.brujordet.no/Building_a_delivery_platform/javazone_2020.md

 - When he couldn't reach them he belittled the grapes, as sour and not worth his time
 - This is a classic mistake of over-reaching, and it's easy to do.
 - As on-boarding high profile teams gives the platform publicity and validation
-- But the stakes are high, and these teams don't have time to spend on buggy platforms
+- But the stakes are high, and these teams don't have time to spend on your WIP platform
-- We need to be ready for these teams
+- We need to be stable for these teams to onboard
 :::